weltenwort/kibana-plan-context-filter/solution-candidates/candidate-4.md

 * **CON**: Extends the semantics of the "saved search" concept and might therefore limit degrees of freedom for future changes to saved searches.
 * **CON**: More complex "saved search" concept harder for user to understand.

-This solution essentially adds a very limited version of parameterized links to other saved searches.
-An implementation could lay the foundation for more generic capabilities of linking to other parts of Kibana from the doc table (which is a frequently mentioned requirement).
-This also shows some relation to elastic/kibana#10761 (being able to define parameterized outgoing links to other webapps).

 ### Variation C1: One-to-One Association of Index Pattern/Saved Search and Filter Set